 Wagner later fused his passion for entertainment with his business portfolio to build the Wagner/Cuban Companies.
 This vertically integrated portfolio of companies spans content creation, distribution and exhibition: 2929 Entertainment, 2929 Productions, Magnolia Pictures, Landmark Theatres and AXS TV.
 As CEO of 2929 Entertainment, Wagner has provided artistic vision and business acumen critical to such important films as the Oscar®-nominated Good Night, and Good Luck and Enron: The Smartest Guys in the Room, as well as Akeelah and the Bee and The Road.
 Wagner currently is developing The Flyer, a film about the Wright brothers’ invention of flight.
 In addition, Wagner serves on the boards of directors for both the American Film Institute and the Tribeca Film Institute.

-Wagner’s business interests also include a stake in the World Champion Dallas Mavericks, as well as in The Weinstein Company.
+Wagner’s business interests also include a stake in the World Champion Dallas Mavericks.
 Additionally, he is a founder and co-chairman of Content Partners LLC, a company that invests in the back-end profit participations of Hollywood talent.
 Wagner also continues to invest in and nurture a variety of technology and media start-ups.
 In 2012, Wagner was inducted into the Texas Business Hall of Fame, which recognizes the accomplishments and contributions of outstanding Texas business leaders.

 In addition to his business endeavors, Wagner has made a very substantial commitment of his time, energy and resources to giving back through the Todd Wagner Foundation.
 For more than a decade, the Foundation has implemented Wagner’s vision of venture philanthropy and invested tens of millions of dollars in cutting-edge programs that empower underserved communities and at-risk youth.